 So where to get it?
 From our online shop.
 The kit costs $70USD.

 We're still waiting for the Lynx 1 model kit to come along, hopefully that will not be too far around the corner!
 In a future article, we'll be comparing the Japanese grade LCD panel and the newer Chinese panels that are available with the kit.
 The Japanese grade panels have a sharper image, but from the initial testing of the cheaper, Chinese, panels, you would have to look hard to notice the difference for the average gameplay session.

 If your Lynx motherboard edition is C104129-001, you may experience some side-effects after the LCD mod is installed.
 We've had a chat with BennVenn and this was a summary of his feedback...

 This edition of the motherboard is using the same chipset as the Lynx 1 motherboard.
 Unfortunately the BIOS in the Lynx 1 (and this motherboard) doesn't set the VBLANK on boot.
 This causes the image on the screen to be unstable until a game starts.
 This will affect the "INSERT GAME" screen and on some games the game's logo/splash screen i.e. you won't see a proper image until you are actually playing the game.
 If you're using a flash cart to load ROMs you should not have any issues.

 Update: There is a version of the LCD kit that now supports this motherboard version.
-You can read more about it on this news post: BennVenn adds support for the Atari Lynx C104129-001 motherboard to his LCD kit.-AG
+You can read more about it on this news post: BennVenn adds support for the Atari Lynx C104129-001 motherboard to his LCD kit and can purchase it from our online shop.-AG